Part 2: Objects and Properties

 Route Calculation Method

 You can use the Route Calculation Method shortcut menu to select the manner in which the route is calculated between each waypoint.
-For this training, use the default Smooth Rate method.
+For this tutorial, use the default Smooth Rate method.

 Option Description

 Ground vehicles, aircraft, and ships can reference their altitude from mean sea level, terrain data, or WGS84.
-The World Geodetic System 1984 (WGS 84) is a 3-dimensional coordinate reference frame for establishing latitude, longitude and heights for navigation, positioning and targeting for the DoD, IC, NATO, International Hydrographic Office and the International Civil Aviation Organization.
+The World Geodetic System 1984 (WGS 84) is a three-dimensional coordinate reference frame for establishing latitude, longitude, and heights for navigation, positioning, and targeting for the DoD, IC, NATO, International Hydrographic Office, and the International Civil Aviation Organization.

 2. Select MSL.